 Here are some specific notes on various Slow Streets that are currently implemented:

 - Lake Street, 2nd Avenue to 28th Avenue — This street is particularly well-marked and relatively flat and wide.
 Use caution near busy intersections, such as Park Presidio.
 But most of the length of Lake Street is family-friendly.

-- Kirkham Street, 7th Avenue to 18th Avenue — Similarly well marked, Kirkham is also a nice wide street.
+- Kirkham Street, 7th Avenue to the Great Highway — Similarly well marked, Kirkham is also a nice wide street.
 It has varied topography — stretches of it are flat, but a few blocks have some serious slopes.
 Be careful with younger riders on slopes that approach intersections, where cross traffic still flows.